Wilstone

-Wilstone is the name of an England village and a reservoir approximately two miles north-west of Tring, Hertfordshire.
+Wilstone is an English village and a reservoir approximately two miles north-west of Tring, Hertfordshire.
 The village lies within the civil parish of Tring Rural, close to the boundary with Buckinghamshire.

 Wilstone reservoir, one of the four Tring reservoirs, lies close to the village.

 History

 In 1861 the village's population was recorded as around 455 however when a depression caused by international food trade and outbreaks of disease amongst workers hit the British agricultural industry the population declined.
 The village suffered heavily as workers' conditions worsened and wages lowered further.
 This degradation of conditions caused the village's population to drop to 400 as the workers moved to the city for a better life.

-The Witches Trial

-In 1751 a witch hunt took place in Wilstone and the surrounding villages.
-The series of events began in Gubblecote when an elderly couple from Long Marston were begging for money.
-After being turned away the mutterings of the women were mistaken for a curse and soon after the farmer fell ill and the two were believed to be a Wizard and a Witch.
-On 14 April a notice was posted in Leighton Buzzard, Hemel Hempstead and Winslow markets which read:

-This is to give notice that on Munay next there is to be at Long Marcon in the Parish of Tring two ill desposed persons to be ducked by the neighbours consent.

-As time went on the people grew more hostile towards the Couple forcing them to flee to the Tring Workhouse for their own safety however this proved futile as a massive crowd possibly numbering around 4000 carried the couple away to Wilstone where they were dunked in a pond until death.

-The perpetrator named Colley, who had collected money from the mob because of the "enjoyment the ducking had provided", later paid for his actions as he was arrested, tried in Hertford then hung by chains in the Wilstone Green.